Skip to content

 Take, for example, the track “Some Are.”

-Bowie wrote this piece in Berlin with the other tracks, but only included in a later release of the album.
+Bowie wrote this piece in Berlin with the other tracks, but only included it in a later release of the album.
 Just over three minutes in length, Bowie’s “Some Are” is slow and sombre.
 A slow, plodding thrum in the 3/4 time of a waltz is backed by the subtle sound that is difficult to place: perhaps it is a hint of distant children playing?
 There is the barest hint of hopefulness in Bowie’s voice when he begins to sing, just as, in a bleak winter scene, a ray of sunlight reveals sparkling in the snow.
 This is the quiet song of someone who has resigned himself to melancholy.
 The sampled sound reappears again at the end of the piece.
 At first it sounds again like the children, but now you cannot help but hear that this is actually the sound of distant yipping and yammering coyotes.

 Glass’ interpretation picks up on the single ray of hopefulness in Bowie’s voice and turns it into the driving motivation.
 Where Bowie’s piece begins with the plodding thrum, Glass doubles the note and applies his signature use of repeating arpeggios to give it energy.
 Instead of a somber, plodding piece, now it is an exuberant, joyful skip.
 Instead of subtle distant animalistic sounds, there is a scaling of music, carrying the once melancholy melody to nothing short of exuberance.
 Where Bowie’s voice revealed a single ray of hope in a bleak landscape, Glass’ strings call forth brilliant sunshine.
 The winter snow is gone, replaced by verdant spring.